Nihon Igai Zenbu Chinbotsu: Plot

 In 2011 the greatest tectonic disaster in history occurs.
 As a result of catastrophic earthquakes, massive volcanic eruptions, and huge tsunamis, North and South America, Eurasia, Africa, Indonesia and Australia sink underwater while the Japanese islands remain untouched, thanks to the Chinese land which has sunk and gone underneath them.

 Japan suddenly discovers that it is the destination for all the world's surviving refugees.
 Consequently, they are all forced to make uncomfortable adjustments in order to share the world's last habitable landmass.
 However, they finally discover that the Japanese islands will eventually sink as well since the Chinese land supporting them is moving rapidly towards the Pacific Ocean.
 At this time, the leaders of various countries, including North Korea, huddle in the darkness with a small candlelight and, finally make a short-term peace shortly before Japan sinks (one of the characters tells a rhyme about the mitten and the animals who wanted to stay there).
 In the end, Japan is submerged beneath the Pacific Ocean, humanity is rendered extinct, and Earth becomes an ocean planet, with no remaining land in sight.

 Production

-Tsutsui (author of the novel) makes an appearance in the film.
+Yasutaka Tsutsui (author of the short story) makes an appearance in the film.